d-ries/linux-essentials/09_usersandpermissions/exercises/users_groups_permissions_extra_exercises/99_exercises.md

 ## Task 3
 Copy the file /etc/hosts to your home directory (do not do this as root!).
-Set the permissions with the chmod command as follows: xr for others, wr for group and no permissions for the file owner.
+Set the permissions with the chmod command as follows: r-x for others, rw- for group and no permissions (---) for the file owner.
 Check with the ls -l command if everything is changed.
 - Can the file owner check the file contents?
 Why / Why not?
 - Can he change permissions?
 - Can he delete the file?